-No, you will not need to change your Mounjaro dosage while taking birth control pills.
-But you will need a backup birth control method.
+No, you won’t need to change your Mounjaro dosage while taking birth control pills.
+But you’ll need a backup birth control method.
 This is because Mounjaro affects how your body absorbs the medication in birth control pills.

 Backup birth control methods include barrier methods, such as condoms or diaphragms.

 The drugmaker suggests using a backup birth control method for at least 4 weeks after you start Mounjaro.
 It’s also recommended that you use this kind of birth control for at least 4 weeks after any Mounjaro dose increases.